-Ocular rosacea is a condition that the general public may confuse for a variety of other eye problems, such as seasonal allergies and dry eye.
-Once your eye doctor identifies the cause of your symptoms, however, the better your treatment options will be.
+Ocular rosacea is a condition that many people can mistake for a variety of other eye problems, such as seasonal allergies or dry eye.
+Once your eye doctor identifies the cause of your symptoms, however, the better your ocular rosacea treatment options will be.

 You may have heard of rosacea, which generally causes redness on the cheeks, forehead, and chin.
 It may look like someone is blushing.

 One of several types of rosacea is ocular rosacea, or eye rosacea.
-Individuals with ocular rosacea may have what look like sties.
+Individuals with ocular rosacea may have what look like eye styes.
 Their eyes may also be red and irritated, and the eyelids can be swollen.

 An estimated 14 million Americans have rosacea of the skin or eyes, but most don’t know they have it because it is easily confused with other conditions.